leorrose/Image-classification-zero-shot-learning/README.md

 # Image-classification-ZSL

-A CNN model with zero shot learning based on cifar100 data set.
+A deep neural network model with zero shot learning based on cifar100 data set.

-The target of this Project is to create a CNN model to classify images, even images not included in the training data set.
+The target of this Project is to create a model to classify images, even images not included in the training data set.

 This Project was created with <b> Python(3.8.7), tensorflow, keras, pandas, numpy and more liberais</b>.